 That starts with defining your target audience — the demographic you want to connect with.
 Who are they?
 Where do they live?
 What is their age?
 What are their interests?
 To gather this information, you can analyze your current customer base in Google Analytics and your booking reports.

 4. Show up in the right places

-Search engine optimization (SEO) is still an integral part of marketing online.
+Search engine optimization (SEO) is still an integral part of growing your digital presence.
 But it isn’t the only way to get noticed.
 There are plenty of online business directories that travelers trust to find tours and activities in the area, too.

 Apple Maps Connect, Facebook Local, and Yelp are just some of the prominent platforms you should claim a listing with this year.
 More than ever before, however, it’s important to create a Google My Business listing.
 That’s because Reserve with Google now makes it possible for its users to book Things to Do right in Google Search — which is another avenue for you to get more bookings.

 If your answer is no, then now is the time to start.
 As more avid travelers notice this career path and work to become a full-time travel influencer, you have the opportunity to grow by proxy.

 While they use various tactics to increase their influence on social media — like delivering relatable content, interacting with their followers, and networking with other influencers — your brand can stand out with every new connection made.
 And if you partner with them early on, your reputation and authority will mature and thrive as they do.